-COLUMBUS, Ohio (AP) — An Ohio man who uses a biblical reference and a statement against "poisoned waters" in opposing the disposal of gas-drilling wastewater says the messages will come down Tuesday.
+COLUMBUS, Ohio (AP) — An Ohio man who uses a biblical reference and a statement against "poisoned waters" on billboards near two wells for disposal of gas-drilling wastewater says the messages are coming down.

-Michael Boals, of Coshocton east of Columbus, told The Associated Press the billboards' owners are ending his three-month verbal agreement after two months.
-Well-owner Buckeye Brine, of Austin, Texas, filed a lawsuit in July over the ads, contending the signs contain false and defamatory attacks prompted them to end his three-month verbal agreement after two months.
+Michael Boals, of Coshocton (kuh-SHAHK'-tuhn) east of Columbus, told The Associated Press the billboards' owners are ending his lease agreement Tuesday.
+He said a July lawsuit contending the signs contain false and defamatory attacks prompted them to end his three-month verbal agreement after two months.

-The company and the well's local operator, Rodney Adams, objected to statements on the two billboards along U.S. Route 36, including a sign that quoted says "DEATH may come."
+The complaint by Austin, Texas-based Buckeye Brine objected to statements on the two billboards along U.S. Route 36, including a sign that says "DEATH may come."

 Boals refused to remove the signs on free speech grounds.